-This report evaluates an application to rezone 324 West 10th Avenue from R5-3 (Residential) District to CD-1 (Comprehensive Development) District.
-The proposal is for an 18-storey mixed-use building with 181 rental units (20% below market) and commercial space on the ground floor.
+This report evaluates an application to rezone the site at 10 East 11th Avenue from R5-3 (Residential) to CD-1 (Comprehensive Development) District.
+The proposal is for a 15-storey mixed-use building with 115 rental units, of which 20% of the residential floor area will be secured for below-market rental units, and commercial space on the ground floor.

-This application is consistent with the Broadway Plan (Plan) and associated policies.
+This application is consistent with the Broadway Plan (Plan).
 The General Manager of Planning, Urban Design and Sustainability recommends approval in principle subject to conditions contained in Appendix B.